Juan Diego: First apparition

-At dawn on Saturday December 9, 1531, while on his usual journey, he encountered the Virgin Mary who revealed herself as the ever-virgin Mother of God and instructed him to request the bishop to erect a chapel in her honour so that she might relieve the distress of all those who call on her in their need.
+At dawn on Wednesday December 9, 1531, while on his usual journey, he encountered the Virgin Mary who revealed herself as the ever-virgin Mother of God and instructed him to request the bishop to erect a chapel in her honour so that she might relieve the distress of all those who call on her in their need.
 He delivered the request, but was told by the bishop (Fray Juan Zumárraga) to come back another day after he had had time to reflect upon what Juan Diego had told him.

 Second apparition

 Later the same day: returning to Tepeyac, Juan Diego encountered the Virgin again and announced the failure of his mission, suggesting that because he was "a back-frame, a tail, a wing, a man of no importance" she would do better to recruit someone of greater standing, but she insisted that he was whom she wanted for the task.
 Juan Diego agreed to return to the bishop to repeat his request.
-This he did on the morning of Sunday, December 10, when he found the bishop more compliant.
-The bishop, however, asked for a sign to prove that the apparition was truly of heaven.
+This he did on the morning of Thursday December 10, when he found the bishop more compliant.
+The bishop asked for a sign to prove that the apparition was truly of heaven.

 Third apparition

-Juan Diego returned immediately to Tepeyac and, encountering the Virgin Mary reported the bishop's request for a sign; she condescended to provide one on the following day (December 11).
+Juan Diego returned immediately to Tepeyac.
+Upon encountering the Virgin Mary, he reported the bishop's request for a sign; she conceded to provide one on the following day (December 11).

-By Monday, December 11, however, Juan Diego's uncle Juan Bernardino had fallen sick and Juan Diego was obliged to attend to him.
-In the very early hours of Tuesday, December 12, Juan Bernardino's condition having deteriorated overnight, Juan Diego set out to Tlatelolco to get a priest to hear Juan Bernardino's confession and minister to him on his death-bed.
+By Friday December 11, Juan Diego's uncle Juan Bernardino had fallen sick and Juan Diego was obliged to attend to him.
+In the very early hours of Saturday, December 12, Juan Bernardino's condition had deteriorated overnight.
+Juan Diego set out to Tlatelolco to get a priest to hear Juan Bernardino's confession and minister to him on his death-bed.